CaptainFrost/captainfrostnet/README.md

 Make sure to join my awesome Community "The Arctic Storm" https://discord.gg/g5keMQS on Discord to stay up to date with news and upcoming events.
 You can also visit my personal website at https://www.captainfrost.net/

-# The RULES od the live stream...
+# The RULES of the live stream...
 Receive Frostees™ for spending time here!
 Use them to unlock awesome stuff!
 Type !rewards during the stream to learn more.

 Serious Stuff:

 • NO Self-promotion or Advertising
 • NO Politics
 • NO Religion